Trades Curriculum and Trades Library

 Why Open Education Resources?

 Programs need instructional curriculum.
-Designing this, however, is time and resource intensive.
-It requires background research, input and knowledge from Subject Matter Experts, copyrighted or public domain learning and demonstrative media, and compliance with Section 508, which details how to make web-based information accessible to people with a variety of needs.
+Designing this, however, is time and resource-intensive.
+It requires background research, input, and knowledge from Subject Matter Experts, as well as copyrighted or public domain learning materials and demonstrative media, and compliance with Section 508, which outlines the guidelines for making web-based information accessible to individuals with various needs.

 How do we get there?